-Please see additional Important Safety Information [on previous pages] and [accompanying] [click the following for] Full Prescribing Information including Medication Guide for IMFINZI and IMJUDO.
+Please see additional Important Safety Information and click the following for Full Prescribing Information including Medication Guide for IMFINZI and IMJUDO.

 Visit www.IMFINZI.com for additional support and IMFINZI resources

 Scan the QR code to sign up for emails with additional resources and information.